VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

             // Apply an impulse to cube2 along the X-axis, initiating movement. rigidBody.ApplyImpulse(new Vector3(force, 0, 0));

-            // Reverse the direction of the impulse for the next application,
+            // Reverse the direction of the impulse for the next impulse,
             // allowing cube2 to move back and forth along the X-axis. force *= -1;
         }